Boodles Boxing Ball

-The Boodles Boxing Ball is a society ball held in London.
+The Boodles Boxing Ball is a white-collar boxing awful society ball held in London.

 Overview

 The ball is organised by James Amos, director of Boodles, the nightclub owner Charlie Gilkes, Hugh Van Cutsem, Jez Lawson, Bear Maclean, Alice Beaumont and Alex Macewan.

 History

 The first ball took place in 2002.
-The second and third events event were held in 2006 and 2008 and both were attended by Prince William, Kate Middleton and Prince Harry.
+The second and third events were held in 2006 and 2008 and both were attended by Prince William, Catherine Middleton and Prince Harry.

 In 2012, the ball benefited the Starlight Children's Foundation and the Lt Dougie Dalzell MC Memorial Trust, which commemorates Dalzell's death in Afghanistan.